 The lecture begins with an introduction into the different terms of merchants of the German Commercial Code.
 Subsequently, the rules governing trade names, commercial registries and commercial agency are dealt with.
 This is followed by a presentation of the general rules of commercial transactions and of the specific commercial transactions.
 In company law, first of all, the basics of partnerships are explained.
 Thereafter, the focus will be on corporate law which is most important in practice.

 Klunzinger, Eugen

-- · Grundzüge des Handelsrechts, Verlag Vahlen, latest edition - Grundzüge des Gesellschaftsrechts, Verlag Vahlen, latest edition
+- Grundzüge des Handelsrechts, Verlag Vahlen, latest edition - Grundzüge des Gesellschaftsrechts, Verlag Vahlen, latest edition tba at the beginning of the course.

 Course: Industrial Organization [2560238]